 You can also connect with us on

-Document on UK Visas and Immigration guidance for how it considers applications from an extended family member of an EEA or Swiss national for a document to confirm a right of residence under the immigration (European Economic Area) Regulations 2006.
-Click here.
+In order to understand the details of how applications from an extended family member of an EEA or Swiss national are confirmed, please have a look at the immigration Regulations (European Economic Area) 2006 here.

 *The link will be directed to GOV UK site.